TinyLlama: An Open-Source Small Language Model: Pre-training

-\paragraph{SlimPajama} This is a large open-source corpus created for training language models based on RedPajama~\citep{together2023redpajama}.
-The original RedPajama corpus is an open-source research effort aimed at reproducing Llama's pretraining data~\citep{touvron2023llama} containing over 1.2 trillion tokens.
-The SlimPajama was derived by cleaning and deduplicating the original RedPajama. \paragraph{Starcoderdata} This dataset was collected to train StarCoder~\citep{li2023starcoder}, a powerful open-source large code language model.
-It comprises approximately 250 billion tokens across 86 programming languages.
+This dataset is collected to train StarCoder~\citep{li2023starcoder}, a powerful open-source large code language model.
+It contains code data in 86 programming languages.
 In addition to code, it also includes GitHub issues and text-code pairs that involve natural languages.
-To avoid data duplication, we remove the GitHub subset of the SlimPajama and only sample code data from the Starcoderdata.
+As SlimPajama also contains data from GitHub\footnote{\url{https://huggingface.co/datasets/cerebras/SlimPajama-627B}}, we remove the GitHub subset from SlimPajama and only sample code-related data from the StarCoder training dataset to avoid duplication.

-After combining these two corpora, we have approximately 950 billion tokens for pre-training in total.
-TinyLlama is trained on these tokens for approximately three epochs, as observed by~\cite{muennighoff2023scaling}, where training on data repeated for up to four epochs results in minimal performance degradation compared to using unique data.
-During training, we sample the natural language data to achieve a ratio of around 7:3 between natural language data and code data.
+After merging these two datasets, we obtained a combined total of approximately 950 billion tokens for pre-training, processed using the Llama tokenizer~\citep{touvron2023llama,touvron2023llama2}.
+TinyLlama is then trained on these tokens across approximately three epochs, cumulatively processing 3 trillion tokens.
+The training data is derived from the SlimPajama and Starcoder datasets at a sampling ratio of approximately 7:3.